Aaron Kushner

 Prospective Publications (Works in Progress)

-Impetuous Vortex: The Indian Removal Act of 1830
+Impetuous Vortex: Congress and the Indian Removal Act of 1830

 - A narrative history of the spring of 1830 and the passage of the Indian Removal Act in Congress; preparing proposal targeting Princeton University Press